Skip to main content

 • The recipient address can also optionally be modified

 2. (Optional) Specify a sender or domain the email must be sent from.
-If omitted, the agent will accept emails from any email address
+If omitted, the Agent will accept emails from any email address

 3. Click “Confirm”